HifiMule/HifiMule/docs/integration-architecture.md

 }
 ```

-The Rust `image_proxy` command fetches `GET http://127.0.0.1:19140/jellyfin/image/:id` from the daemon, which in turn proxies the request to the actual Jellyfin server.
+The Rust `image_proxy` command fetches `GET http://127.0.0.1:19140/jellyfin/image/:id` from the daemon.
+The daemon keeps the route name for compatibility, but if a non-Jellyfin provider is active it resolves cover art through `MediaProvider::cover_art_url`.

 ---